jdougan/Enfilades-1984/README.md

 because there is no telling how the next version will be edited.
 However, WIDative properties must be associative horizontally (like the sum of the WIDs in the Model-T enfilade) and DSPative properties must be associative vertically (like the positions of the crums/nodes in the Model-T enfilade).

+The next big insight is that the WID and DSP functions are reversible.
+This means that you can rebalance the tree as you like without affecting its meaning.
+The 1979 design used this freedom for b-tree-like balancing, keeping the worst case log-like.

 Enfilades can be generalized to any "spaces" characterized by these mathematical relationships, many of which are not literal geometric spaces.

 General Enfilade Theory permits the creation of custom enfilades by the suitable selection and design of WIDative and DSPative properties.